shahsarefin/Intro-To-Rails-Project-Shah/README.md

-# Dataset Overview - Dog Breeds App
+# Dataset Overview - AdoptADog

 The dataset comprises three primary entities: Breeds, Owners, and Adoptions.
 These entities are interconnected through associations that represent the real relationships between pet breeds, their owners, and the adoptions that link them.